sinatra/mustermann/mustermann/README.md

 Anchors will be injected where necessary by Mustermann.

 By default, Mustermann will raise a `Mustermann::CompileError` if an anchor is encountered.

-If you still want it to contain one of anchors at your own risk, set the `check_anchors` option to `false`.
+If you still want it to contain anchors at your own risk, set the `check_anchors` option to `false`.

 Using anchors will break [peeking](#-peeking) and [concatenation](#-concatenation).

 <table>